magician-project/magician_grabber_annotator/README.md

 It allows manual marking of defects, severity classification, lighting estimation, and region selection.
 The tool supports batch processing, magnification, JSON-based metadata storage, and optional server upload.

+The datasets this tool can view, edit and annotate come from the [Magician Grabber](https://github.com/magician-project/magician_grabber)

 ---